syncfusion-content/blazor-docs/blazor/datagrid/columns.md

 The following image represents complex data binding
 ![Complex Data](./images/complexdata.png)

->For OData and ODataV4 adaptors, you need to add expand query to the query property (of DataGrid), to eager load the complex data.
+>For OData and ODataV4 adaptors, you need to add expand query to the query property (of DataGrid) to load the complex data.

 ### ExpandoObject Complex data binding

-Before proceeding this you learn about [ExpandoObject Binding](https://blazor.syncfusion.com/documentation/datagrid/data-binding/#expandoobject-binding).
-You can achieve ExpandoObject complex data binding in the datagrid by using the dot(.) operator in the column.field.
-In the below examples `CustomerID.Name` and `ShipCountry.Country` are complex data.
+Before proceeding this, learn about [ExpandoObject Binding](https://blazor.syncfusion.com/documentation/datagrid/data-binding/#expandoobject-binding).
+You can achieve ExpandoObject complex data binding in the DataGrid by using the dot(.) operator in the column.field.
+In the following examples, `CustomerID.Name` and `ShipCountry.Country` are complex data.

 ```cshtml
 @using Syncfusion.Blazor.Grids